mathworks/jenkins-matlab-plugin/examples/Run-MATLAB-Tests.md

 # Run MATLAB Tests on Jenkins Server

-This example shows you how to run a suite of MATLAB&reg; unit tests with Jenkins&trade;.
-The example enables you to:
+This example shows how to run a suite of MATLAB&reg; unit tests with Jenkins&trade;.
+The example demonstrates how to:

 * Configure Jenkins to run a freestyle project including MATLAB tests.
 * Interface Jenkins with a remote repository that contains the tests.
 * Build the freestyle project and examine the generated test artifacts.

-The project will run the tests in the *Times Table App* MATLAB project (requires R2019a or later).
-You can create a working copy of the project files and open the project in MATLAB by running the following statement in the Command Window.
+The freestyle project runs the tests in the Times Table App MATLAB project (which requires R2019a or later).
+You can create a working copy of the project files and open the project in MATLAB by running this statement in the Command Window:

 ```
 matlab.project.example.timesTable
 ```

-For more information about the *Times Table App* example project, see [Explore an Example Project](https://www.mathworks.com/help/matlab/matlab_prog/explore-an-example-project.html).
+For more information about the Times Table App example project, see [Explore an Example Project](https://www.mathworks.com/help/matlab/matlab_prog/explore-an-example-project.html).

 ## Prerequisites
 Running the tests in this example requires you to interface Jenkins with MATLAB as well as a remote repository.

 * To run MATLAB tests and generate test artifacts, you must install the Jenkins plugin for MATLAB.
 For information on how to install a plugin in Jenkins, see [Managing Plugins](https://jenkins.io/doc/book/managing/plugins/).
 * Jenkins runs the tests in a branch of the remote repository that is specified by a URL.
-To follow the build steps in this example, the *Times Table App* project must be under Git&trade; source control.
+To follow the build steps in this example, the Times Table App project must be under Git&trade; source control.
 For example, you can create a new repository for the project using your GitHub&reg; account.
 For more information, see [Use Source Control with Projects](https://www.mathworks.com/help/matlab/matlab_prog/use-source-control-with-projects.html).
 * To publish the test artifacts using post-build actions, relevant plugins must be installed on Jenkins.
-For example, the [Cobertura plugin](https://plugins.jenkins.io/cobertura) integrates Cobertura coverage reports to Jenkins, and [JUnit plugin](https://plugins.jenkins.io/junit) enables JUnit-format test results to be published.
+For example, the [Cobertura plugin](https://plugins.jenkins.io/cobertura) integrates Cobertura coverage reports to Jenkins, and [JUnit plugin](https://plugins.jenkins.io/junit) publishes JUnit-format test results.

 ## Configure Jenkins Project to Run MATLAB Tests
 Create a new project and configure it by following these steps: